 - First session will take place on 3rd Nov 2023.

 £800 per annum (around £5 per hour) payable in 3 instalments as follows:

 £400 before start date.
 We cannot confirm any places without payment of fees.

 - You must ensure that fees are paid as agreed.

 - The first instalment is completely non-refundable after enrolment is closed.
 At that stage, we cannot replace students who drop out.
 Subsequent instalments may be compassionately refunded if a student drops out due to exceptional and extenuating circumstances.

 Books and resources must be paid for by students/guardians.

-If circumstances permit some activities such as trips or retreats, parents would have to pay for them additionally.
+If circumstances permit, and we are able to organise some activities such as trips or retreats, parents would have to pay for them additionally.
 We’ll keep everyone updated on plans.